sargiotti/factorial-exercise/README.md

 ## Running the Application

+### Pre-requisites

+1. NPM and Node.js 18.19.0 or above installed
+or
+2. Docker installed

 You can run the application in two ways: directly with Node.js or using Docker.

 ### Method 1: Running with Node.js 18.19.0